Martyrs (2008 film): Plot

-In 1971, young Lucie Jurin escapes from a disused slaughterhouse where she has been imprisoned and tortured for more than a year.
-She is placed in an orphanage, where she befriends Anna Assaoui, who quickly discovers that Lucie believes she is being tormented by a disfigured, demonic woman.
+In 1971, Lucie Jurin escapes from a slaughterhouse where she has been imprisoned and tortured for over a year.
+She is placed in an orphanage, where she befriends Anna Assaoui.
+One day, Anna finds Lucie in a bathtub with cuts on her arm.
+Lucie begs Anna not to tell anyone.
+Anna embraces her, imploring her not to cut herself.
+Lucie responds that it was not she who had done it.
+Later, Lucie is attacked by a disfigured, demonic woman.

-Fifteen years later, in 1986, Lucie bursts into the home of an apparently normal family, the Belfonds — Gabrielle, her husband, and their two teenage children Marie and Antoine — and kills them with a shotgun.
-Lucie believes that the parents were involved in her torture as a child.
-Anna arrives and is horrified by the carnage but ultimately decides to help Lucie clean the crime scene and dispose of the bodies.
-Anna later discovers Gabrielle alive and tries to help her escape, but Lucie catches them and beats Gabrielle to death with a hammer.
-Lucie is again attacked by the demonic woman, but Anna only sees Lucie hurting herself; the demonic woman resembles another victim Lucie left behind at the slaughterhouse, and is an ostensible psychological manifestation of Lucie's guilt.
-Realizing that her act of revenge has failed to alleviate her mental suffering, Lucie slits her own throat.
+Fifteen years later, Lucie invades the home of a seemingly normal family, the Belfonds, whom she believes were involved in her torture as a child, and methodically kills each of them with a shotgun.
+She calls Anna and gives her the address of the house.
+While waiting for Anna to arrive, the demonic woman attacks Lucie, stabbing her hand and cutting her back.
+Lucie flees the house and encounters Anna, who tends to her injuries and enters the house despite Lucie's warning not to.
+Anna is horrified by the carnage, but decides to help Lucie clean the crime scene and dispose of the bodies.
+Anna kisses Lucie, who rebuffs her.
+Lucie is once again attacked by the woman and hides with Anna in a bedroom.
+Lucie recalls her escape, during which she ran from a pleading fellow prisoner who begged her for help.
+Anna discovers the Belfond mother still alive and tries to help her escape, but Lucie catches them and beats the mother to death with a hammer.
+Lucie is again attacked by the demonic woman, but Anna only sees Lucie hurting herself; the woman resembles the victim that Lucie left behind at the slaughterhouse and is a psychological manifestation of Lucie's guilt.
+Lucie then runs outside and kills herself by slitting her own throat.